janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 Jan now supports [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to further accelerate model inference for users with Nvidia GPUs.
 Users with Windows & RTX GPUs can use it as an alternative to [llama.cpp](https://github.com/ggerganov/llama.cpp).

-This post compares GGUF/llama.cpp vs. TensorRT/TRT-LLM on speed and resource requirements, for popular consumer Ada & Ampere architectures.
+This post compares GGUF/llama.cpp and TensorRT/TRT-LLM on speed and resource consumption, across popular consumer Ada & Ampere architectures.

-Checkout the [TensorRT-LLM Guide](/guides/engines/tensorrt-llm) for setup instructions and access our Model Hub for prebuilt TensorRT-LLM models:
+To use this new extension in Jan Desktop, checkout the [TensorRT-LLM Guide](/guides/engines/tensorrt-llm) for setup instructions.

+We've prebuilt the following TensorRT-LLM models for easy download in Jan Hub:

 - Mistral 7b
 - TinyLlama-1.1b